UPPS 04.01.07 - Appropriate Use of Information Resources

 ACCESS TO UNIVERSITY INFORMATION RESOURCES BY AUDITORS

-Consistent with Chapter III, Paragraph 7.5 of The TSUS Rules and Regulations, the TSUS director of Audits and Analysis and auditors reporting to them, either directly or indirectly, while in the performance of their assigned duties, shall have full, free, and unrestricted access to all university information resources, with or without notification or consent of the assigned owner of the resources.
+Consistent with Chapter III, Paragraph 7.5 of The TSUS Rules and Regulations, the TSUS Office of Internal Audit at Texas State Chief Audit Executive and auditors reporting to them, either directly or indirectly, while in the performance of their assigned duties, shall have full, free, and unrestricted access to all university information resources, with or without notification or consent of the assigned owner of the resources.
 The university shall afford this access consistent with UPPS No. 04.01.02, Information Resources Identity and Access Management.

 The university shall provide state, federal, and other external auditors with access to university information resources with prior authorization by the VPIT.